ibm-watson-iot/iot-java/docs/java_cli_for_api.rst

 Device Type operations
 ----------------------------------------------------

-Applications can use device type operations to list all, create, delete, view and update device types in Internet of Things Foundation.
+Applications can use device type operations to list all, create, delete, view and update device types in Internet of Things Platform.

-Refer to the Device Types section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the request & response model and http status code.
+Refer to the Device Types section of the `IBM Watson IoT Platform API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the request & response model and http status code.

 Get all Device Types
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Method getAllDeviceTypes() can be used to retrieve all the registered device types in an organization from Internet of Things Foundation.
+Method getAllDeviceTypes() can be used to retrieve all the registered device types in an organization from Internet of Things Platform.
 For example,

 .. code:: java